Calculating inheritance tax with our simple IHT calculator

 There is some useful information in our other articles, below, or you can contact one of our IHT wealth advisers for a free consultation.

-Book a complimentary wealth consultation today.
+Book a consultation with one of our in-house experts today.

 Read more here:

 - Managing inheritance tax – gifting excess income

 - Inheritance tax services

 The tax treatment of all investments depends upon individual circumstances and the levels and basis of taxation may change in the future.
 Investors should discuss their financial arrangements with their own tax adviser before investing.

 The tax treatments set out in this communication are based on our current understanding of UK legislation.
 It is a broad summary and cannot cover every circumstance and it does not constitute advice.